PMDimitrova/Leaflet-TypeScript/README.md

 # Sofia's Public Transport | NB: Project is WIP

-The aim of this project is to show (*almost*) all lines of Sofia's public ground transport using [Leaflet](https://www.npmjs.com/package/leaflet) library.
+The aim of this project is to show some lines of Sofia's public ground transport using [Leaflet](https://www.npmjs.com/package/leaflet) library.

 ## Tasks

 The main view of the app should consist of:

--   a list of all lines
+- a list of all lines, whose data is available
--   a map with all lines topologies (stops and segments)
+- a map with those lines topologies (stops and segments)

 Additionally, there should be a **filter** based on the line’s transport type (bus/tram/trolleybus) which hides (both in the list and the map) all deselected transport types.

 When clicking on a line either from the list or on the map, a new page for the selected line should open, consisting of 2 sections:

 - Map: the line’s routes should be displayed on a map
 - Table: the stops of each route should be displayed in a table